mandyh101/Semantic-Book-Recommender/notes.md

 - langchain-openai - for working with open ai
 - langchain--chroma - for working with vector databases
 6. transformers - hugging face package for working with LLMs
-7. gradio - for building a demo or web app to easily share an MML app
+7. gradio - for building a demo or web app to easily share an MML app: https://www.gradio.app/guides/quickstart
 8. jupyter notebook - notebook env for interactive computing
 9. ipywidgets - widgets